CodeforAustralia/biodiversity/index.md

 ---
 layout: default
 ---
-## Who are we ?
+## What is Code for Australia ?

 We are a community of urbanists, tech experts, designers and community organisers who want to help Australian governments innovate by leveraging a community of passionate and skilled contributors.
 Code for Australia is a non-profit organization who works with government to develop tech-based solutions to solve civic-problems.
-Code for Australia believes that user centered design and agile development processes can help government better drive collaboration and transparency, accelerate economic growth, and reanimate citizenship.
-We're here to help!
+We believes that user centered design and agile development processes can help government better drive collaboration and transparency, accelerate economic growth, and reanimate citizenship. *We're here to help!*

 ## The Challenge